rascasone/package/readme.md

 2. Call CLI tool

 ```
-package
+package new
 ```

-Once you call `package` it's going to walk you through the whole process which is:
+Once you call `package new` it's going to walk you through the whole process which is:

 1. Select name
+2. Select language
-2. Select template
+3. Select template
-3. Select variant
+4. Select variant
-4. Done
+5. Done

 ## Motivation

-- We work on very diverse projects so we end up working with a lot of different stacks
+- We work on very diverse projects, so we end up working with a lot of different stacks
 - We used to spend a lot of time configuring the stacks before we could start working
-- We had no way of enforcing standarts and configurations (ESLint/Prettier/etc.)
+- We had no way of enforcing standards and configurations (ESLint/Prettier/etc.)

 ## Development